nf-core/website/markdown/events/2021/bytesize-3-code-structure.md

 The main file next to a configuration file in a pipeline, is the nextflow.config file and this includes all of the other configurations that we also find under the config directory file.
 The main nextflow.config file also contains core profiles that define the different parameters that can be used to launch the pipeline with managing the dependencies with Docker or with Conda.
 We also have different test profiles that I will describe a bit better later, and the nextflow.config files also include all of the server profiles.

-Maxime described them last week (check Bytesize Talk #2); server profiles can be used to define the hardware requirements of clusters and different servers that can be used to run nf-core pipelines at different institutions.
+Maxime described them last week - check Bytesize Talk #2; server profiles can be used to define the hardware requirements of clusters and different servers that can be used to run nf-core pipelines at different institutions.
 We have them specified in an independent nf-core repository that is called nf-core/configs.
 So in this way, all of the pipelines can import these hardware configuration files and they can be used to run any pipeline in nf-core.

 Additionally in this nextflow.config, the base.config and igenomes.config files are imported, but they have been added here in a different directory just for clarity.
 So the base.config file contains the the default memory, CPU and time requirements for all of the pipeline processes, and it can be specified for specific processes if they need more resources or less resources.